 Chair of the Board & Founder

 Mark started his career in Human Resources as an HR Apprentice at Corus, now Tata Steel, in 2002.
 Following 8 years ‘learning the trade’ within the HR department at Corus/Tata, Mark progressed his career working in Senior HR positions across the UK and North America in the Steel, Mining and Healthcare industries.
-Mark has recently joined Doncaster’s Forgings division where he currently leads a small team covering the whole spectrum of HR and L&D activities.
+Mark joined Doncaster’s Forgings division in 2016 where he currently leads a small team covering the whole spectrum of HR and L&D activities.

 Mark established the South Wales HR Forum in October 2015, following a desire to create a closer community in the region that will represent the interests of HR professionals and their employers on a local and national basis.

-Mark graduated from the University of Glamorgan in 2005 and is a Chartered Member of the CIPD, a Fellow of the RSA and an Associate Member of CEBMa.
+Mark graduated from the University of Glamorgan in 2005 and is a Chartered Member of the CIPD, a Fellow of the RSA and a Fellow of CEBMa.
 His particular areas of interest are International HRM, Employment Law, Evidence-Based HR, Organisational Development and Talent Development.

 Martyn is the Managing Director of prestigious Cardiff-based recruitment company, Vincent Charles Executive Search, which is Wales’ longest established headhunters firm.